YahyaQandel/drones/README.md

 you will need to call `/drone/load` multiple times each with the new medication 3- Medication code is a unique identifier
 4- images saved with medication code
-5- Images are not uploaded to any server it is just saved on your repo , what should be done is to push images to remote server specific for images (amazon bucker for example)
+5- Images are not uploaded to any server it is just saved on your repo , what should be done is to push images to remote server specific for images (amazon bucket for example)

 ### Functionality